iangregson/feed/README.md

 # Scruffy
-A node.js service for turning an RSS feed into a JSON ticker

 [![Build Status](https://travis-ci.org/iangregson/scruffy.svg?branch=master)](https://travis-ci.org/iangregson/scruffy)

+Turns an RSS feed into a JS object ticker using Observables.
+Use it to get the most recent articles from a feed at a given interval.

 ## Install from npm: